ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 4. Click either the **Installation Manager install** option or the**Eclipse p2 install** option

-o   Note that Installation Manager is preferred as it automates much of the install process.
+    - Note that Installation Manager is preferred as it automates much of the install process.